Table of Contents

 - Submit an application through the India Visa Portal.

-- Provide required documents by mail or in person, and schedule an appointment if needed.
+- Provide all required documents either by mail or in person, and schedule an appointment if necessary.

-For global travel guidelines, consult the IATA Travel Centre.
+For comprehensive travel guidelines, consult the IATA Travel Centre.

 Types of Indian Visas

-India offers various visa types to suit different travel purposes:
+India offers various visa types tailored to different travel needs:

 - Tourist Visa: For leisure and sightseeing.